Contents

 9 | Leading Lines

 The first thing you need to know about leading lines is that the lines need to lead somewhere.
-Placing some lines in your picture isn’t leading lines unless it leads somewhere.
-For example, that could be the edges of a road or the road marking that leads your eye to a person walking along the road, a mountain range or a significant feature.
+Placing lines in your picture isn’t leading lines unless they lead somewhere.
+For example, that could be the edges of a road or the road markings that lead the eye to a person walking along the road, a mountain range, or a significant feature.
 Leading lines need to lead somewhere.
 Otherwise, they are just lines.
 Leading Lines are difficult to achieve.
 To do them well, anyway, because the missing piece of the leading lines puzzle is usually a decent subject at the end of them.

 10 | Fill the Frame

-Ask yourself if the subject is too loose with too much space around it, whether it’s too tight and there isn’t enough space for the subject to breathe, or if you are cropping out crucial subjects that should be in the frame.
+Ask yourself whether the subject is too loose, with too much space around it; too tight, with not enough space for the subject to breathe; or whether you are cropping out crucial subjects that should be in the frame.
 Ensure you fill the frame appropriately – not too tight or loose, with what you want.
 And don’t worry if you can’t fill the frame exactly how you wish in-camera.
-You can always crop your shot in the editing phase to perfect the shot balance because you might want a different aspect ratio to what you see in the viewfinder.
+You can always crop your shot in editing to refine the balance, since you may prefer a different aspect ratio than what you see in the viewfinder.